ncatlab/nlab-content/pages/1/0/9/8/8901/content.md

 GAP is a software system for computational discrete [[algebra]], with particular emphasis on computational [[finite group|finite]] [[group theory]].
 The acronym stands for _Groups, Algorithms, Programming_.

-It is the basis on which the [[HAP]] homological algebra library are built.
+It is the basis on which the [[HAP]] homological algebra library is built.

 ## References